udaan-iitt/website/src/posts/blog/2021_June/PronounsOP.md

 ## How did Non-Binary pronouns come into existence?

 We must understand that everyone has their pronoun preference.
 It is undeniable that the pronouns 'he' and 'she' come with certain expectations attached.
-Some feel these pronouns limit them from expressing themselves. and conventional pronouns provide a non-binary person with a binary identity.
-People thus started coining new words.
+Some feel these pronouns limit them from expressing themselves and it is true that conventional pronouns provide a binary identity to a non-binary individual.
+Thus arose the need to coin new words.

 Some terms come from foreign languages, like the German-inspired "sie".
 Some from fiction.
 For example, "ze" and "per" are the pronouns inspired by the future utopia described by Marge Piercy in her feminist sci-fi novel, Woman on the Edge of Time.